If you’re finding that one of your children is:

 Offer them another, safer way to express that anger.

-It might be that you join in with the energy of it: obviously, you’re not going to join in with real anger.
-There might be some acted anger.
-If you’re good at that kind of thing, you may be able to move it over into humour, because that can really work.
+It might be that you join in with the energy of it: obviously, you’re not going to join in with real anger, just some acted anger.
+Then, if possible, move it over into humour and have a laugh together.

-You ride on the emotion, and as you ride on it, you help your child transform it into something lighter.
-The message here is that it’s okay to be angry.
-You’re not just saying it’s okay to be angry, but you’re giving them a channel for that anger that is safe and legitimate, and this can help too.
+Ride on the emotion, and as you ride on it, help your child transform it into something lighter.
+The message here is that it’s okay to be angry – and you’re not just saying it’s okay to be angry, but you’re giving them a channel for that anger that is safe and legitimate.